Frequently Asked Questions

 Session’s desktop, Android, and iOS clients have been audited by Quarkslab.
 The results of this audit can be found here.

-Session allows users to encrypt their local Session database with a PIN code.
-With this feature turned on, your messages cannot be accessed without knowing your PIN code.
+Session allows users to encrypt their local Session database with a PIN code or password on Desktop.
+With this feature turned on, your messages cannot be accessed without knowing your PIN or password.
+Learn more here.

 Because Session doesn’t have a central server storing information about your identity, restoring your account using the traditional username and password method is not possible.
 Your recovery password is a mnemonic seed which can be used to restore your existing Account ID to a new device.